5000, Clinical Guidelines

 Reproductive health history in male clients of reproductive age must include:

-• Pertinent sexual behavior history, including family planning practices (i.e., contraceptive use – past and current), number of partners, gender of sexual partners, last sexual encounter and sexual abuse
+• Pertinent sexual behavior history, including family planning practices such as past and current birth control use, number of partners, sex of sexual partners, last sexual encounter and sexual abuse

 • Genital and urologic conditions, as indicated